 University of the Highlands and Islands rated highly by postgraduate students

 The University of the Highlands and Islands has been rated as one of the top universities in the UK for postgraduate students.
-Student satisfaction with the university’s postgraduate programmes is higher than ever according to two new sector-wide surveys.
+Student satisfaction with the university’s postgraduate programmes is significantly higher than the UK average according to a new sector-wide survey.

-The university received a score of 89% student satisfaction in the 2019 Postgraduate Taught Experience Survey.
-This is 9% higher than the average for Scottish higher education institutions and 5% higher than the university’s 2017 result.
-The result places the university tenth out of the 84 higher education institutions which took part in the survey.
+The university received a score of 87% student satisfaction in the 2021 Postgraduate Taught Experience Survey.
+This is two percentage points higher than the university’s 2019 result of 85%.
+The result places the university sixth out of the 88 higher education institutions which took part in the survey.

 Coordinated by Advance HE, the Postgraduate Taught Experience Survey is a UK-wide measure of the experiences of students on taught postgraduate university programmes.
 It provides students with an opportunity to provide feedback on areas including learning and teaching, assessment and feedback, and organisation and management.
 Over 300 students from across the University of the Highlands and Islands partnership completed this year’s survey.